Tez (software)

 Tez was a mobile payments service by Google, targeted at users in India, later folded into the new Google Pay app on 28 August 2018.
 It operated atop the Unified Payments Interface, developed by the National Payments Corporation of India.
+The product was created as part of Google's Next Billion Users initiative led by Caesar Sengupta, former vice president and general manager, Payments & Next Billion Users, Google.

 Tez worked on the vast majority of India's smartphones (with apps for both Android and iOS) with the Android app supporting English, Hindi, Tamil, Bengali, Gujarati, Kannada, Marathi, and Telugu.
 There were plans to release the app in other emerging countries including Vietnam, Indonesia, and Thailand.
 "Tez" is the Hindi word for "Fast".
 Within 37 days after being launched, Tez got about 8.5 million installations.
 Over 30 million transactions were made on the app as of 27 October 2017.

 Service

 Acceptability

 Tez was accepted by PVR Cinemas, redBus, McDonald's, ACT Broadband, State government Electricity boards and was expected to be joined by a number of other businesses like Dish TV, Jet Airways and Domino's, Vodafone Idea, Swiggy, Zomato, Uber, Ola, Clubfactory, Zappfresh, Amazon, Flipkart and many more businesses.
 Google was also working with existing advertisers and online e-commerce platforms like Shopify and payment aggregators like BillDesk and PayU.
 Google planned to add even more ways to pay on Tez (e.g., credit cards and wallets).
 Select phones from manufacturer partners Lava, Nokia Mobile, and Panasonic would have come with Tez preinstalled.